canterbury-air-patrol/search-management-map/Install/Standalone.md

 ## Pre-requisites

-Debian Bullseye:
+Debian Bookworm:
-`apt install git python3 python3-venv python3-dev build-essential npm`
+`apt install git python3 python3-venv python3-dev build-essential npm libgdal32`

 ### PostgreSQL
 You will need a PostgreSQL server with the PostGIS extension.